It’s time to create a list of schools, schedule college visits, pick an SAT/ACT prep program and talk about money.

 - Create a list of prospective colleges.
 In this post by Wendy Nelson on her My Kid’s College Choice blog, she shares her top 10 sites to search for colleges.
 Also check out my post on how to make the list.

 - Plan a college tour schedule.
 Take advantage of every opportunity your child is out of school, and when you can grab time off, too, to visit colleges.
-For details on how to make a schedule and set up tours, check out my posts on this topic here, here and here.
+Taking a campus visit may be the thing that sparks your teen’s interest in college planning.

 - Research and choose a test prep program.
-Yes, your child must have some and in this earlier post I explain why and review the options.
-In this post, I cover how to choose the best prep program for your child.
+Yes, your child must have some.
+Read my post on how to choose the best prep program for your student.

 - Talk about money.
-The sooner your child knows how much help he will have paying his tuition the better.
-I highly recommend visiting the Free Application for Federal Student Aid site (FAFSA) and clicking on the FAFSA4caster link on the bottom right.
+The sooner your child knows how much help they will have paying their tuition the better.
+I highly recommend visiting the Free Application for Federal Student Aid site (FAFSA) and clicking on the FAFSA4caster link on the bottom.
 In your results, note the EFC (expected family contribution), which gives your out-of-pocket cost.
-Read my post about paying for college to learn more.
+Read my post on paying for college to learn more.

 Pull rank You are the parent, which means you are in charge.
 Despite what they may say, kids want their parents to take an interest and guide them in unchartered territories like planning their futures.
 The key is to guide and not shove because otherwise you’ll get a pushback and more stress.

-Approach college planning rationally and logically, and treat your child as the unique kid he is to get to the place you both need to be.
+Approach college planning rationally and logically, and treat your child as the unique kid they are to get to the place you both need to be.
 Avoid panicking and focus instead on the best way to get through these next several months.

-Share your advice on how you helped your son or daughter get onboard with college planning in the comments section below.
+Share your advice on how you helped your teen get onboard with college planning in the comments section below.